wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 Example:
 ........

  * headless server setup with two disks:  luks encryption, raid1 on top, lvm on top, ssh daemon inside initrd with the possiblity to ssh into and unlock the crypto root partition and boot

- * use roles.imgbuilder.lib.sls to make a custom configuration
+ * use roles.imgbuilder.prepare.sls as a start for a custom configuration
- * example see prepare.sls
+ * execute "salt-call state.sls yourpreparestate.sls" to generate kernel,initrd and shell scripts setup
+ * go to "prepare and install machine"

 Usage:
 ------